El día que llovió en el diluvio | Guillermo Núñez

 About the author

-Chilean visual Artist.
-National Award on Visual Arts 2007.
-Multifaceted artist along his career he has devoted to several areas of creation looking for points of coincidence and integration of disciplines.
-He has developed painting, engraving, serigraphy, photoserigraphy, installations, books of artist, and objectual art, with themes related to historical events, wars, disputes, and personal experiences, that show and denounce human violence and destruction.
+A multifaceted artist, throughout his career he devoted himself to different areas of creation, seeking points of encounter and integration of disciplines.
+He developed paintings, engravings, serigraphs, photo-serigraphs, installations, artist’s books and object art, with themes that refer to historical events, wars, disputes and personal experiences, which show and denounce violence and human destruction.

 Author: Guillermo Núñez